BobYHY/CAPE/README.md

 The results processed by both models are fed into a fully connected network for integration.
 Finally, our model can output the predicted strengths of given promoter sequences.
 Moreover, we introduced a fine-tuning network for transfer learning, which enhances the model’s ability to adapt to various downstream tasks.

 ## Availability
-Codes, website instruction, and supplementary information are listed here.
+Codes, website instruction, and supplementary information are listed in Github.

-For codes, the predictor.zip file contains the data and codes used in our CAPE model.
-Within it, there are "data" folder, "dataset" folder, "model" folder, "train_and_val" folder and the main.py file.
+### Structure for Folder CAPE_Final
+data: Contains all relevant data files.
+dataset: Contains dataset loading and processing (including Merged CGR matrix generation).
+model: Contains the network model files.
+train_and_val: Contains training and evaluation related content. main_exp_task1.py: Code for Task 1. main_exp_task2.py: Code for Task 2.
+best_previous: Pre-trained model for Task 2.

+### Reproducing Our Code
+To reproduce our code, please refer to the Environment Setup section.

+### Directed Evolution for Your Sequences
-For the availability of the website, we have provided an instruction which is helpful for using the website.
-And considering potential updates, please refer to this repository for accessing the website.
-Please note that we will release the website once our article is published.
+For guidance on directed evolution for your sequence, please use our website.
+We have provided an instruction guide to help you use the website.
+Given potential updates, refer to this repository for accessing the website.
+The website will be released once our article is published.

+### Supplementary Information
-For supplementary information, please refer to the Supplementary_Materials_All.pdf file.
+For supplementary information, please refer to the Supplementary_Materials_All.pdf.